gSchool/g3-assessment-week-12/README.md

 ## Stories

-"As a user
+"As a user v
-When I visit the home page
+When I visit the home page v
-Then I should see the site name and tag line
+Then I should see the site name and tag line v